Lucydln/lucydln.github.io/README.md

-# Welcome to Lucydln's Personal Website🌟
+# Welcome to Luning Ding's Personal Website🌟

 Greetings! 👋 I am **Luning Ding**, a dedicated and innovative developer specializing in statistics, data science, machine learning, and software engineering.
 This website serves as a showcase for my projects, internships, and research.